Ode to Black | Black Hope I - Self Black - ©Julia Anna Gospodarou 2012 - Creating an (en)Visionography image - Processing Steps

 THE MEANING OF THE PREFIX “(en)” in (en)VISIONOGRAPHY

-What is the role of the “(en)” in front of “Visionography”?
+What is the role of the “(en)” in “(en)Visionography”?

-We can say that (en)Visionography goes even deeper inside of us, in our personal interior world, in our personal reality and representation of the world, thus the product of (en)Visioning, the creation that comes from it, is truer to our artistic self and personal reality than something that would come from only “Visioning”.
+We can say that (en)Visionography goes even deeper inside of us, in our personal interior world, in our personal reality and representation of the world, to explore and create an idea, thus the product of (en)Visioning, the creation that comes out of it, is truer to our artistic self and personal reality than something that would come from only “Visioning”.

 HOW TO WRITE (en)VISIONOGRAPHY AND WHY